MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-system-shutdown.md

 # Code 46 - CM_PROB_SYSTEM_SHUTDOWN

-This function is reserved for system use.

-The device is not available because the system is shutting down.
+This Device Manager error message indicates that the device is not available because the system is shutting down.

 ## Error Code